nikbearbrown/branding-and-ai/chapters/06-ai-intelligence-and-multiagent-systems.md

 1. Run your AI-intelligence layer end-to-end on three different inputs — one easy, one medium, one deliberately weird or adversarial.
 2. Observe the failure mode.
 Did it hallucinate?
 Loop?
 Miss a step?
 Run over budget?
 Refuse a valid request?
 Produce wrong output with high confidence?
 3. Add one mitigation for the failure you observed.
-Document the mitigation in your project README.
+Document it in your project README.
 Name the failure mode it addresses and the mechanism by which it addresses it.
 4. Run the same three inputs again.
 Observe whether the mitigation worked.
-If it did not, document why and what a second mitigation attempt would require.
+If it did not, document why and what a second attempt would require.

 Bring the mitigated workflow to Chapter 7, where the interface design layer goes on top of what you have built.